MediScribe/docjet-mobile/docs/current/job_presentation_layer.md

 1. The `Job` entity contains `failedAudioDeletionAttempts > 0`.
 2. The `WatchJobsUseCase` / `WatchJobByIdUseCase` streams emit updated `Job` objects when this counter changes.
 3. The `JobListCubit` / `JobDetailCubit` receive the updated `Job`.
-4. The mapper creating the `JobViewModel` includes logic to expose a flag like `viewModel.hasFileDeletionIssue` based on the counter.
+4. For the list view, the mapper creating the `JobViewModel` includes logic to expose a flag like `viewModel.hasFileDeletionIssue` based on the counter.
-5. The Cubit emits a new `...Loaded` state containing the updated `JobViewModel`.
+5. The `JobListCubit` emits a new `JobListLoaded` state containing the updated `JobViewModel`.
+The `JobDetailCubit` emits a `JobDetailLoaded` state containing the updated raw `Job` entity.
-6. The UI rebuilds and can display an indicator based on `viewModel.hasFileDeletionIssue`.
+6. The UI rebuilds and can display an indicator based on `viewModel.hasFileDeletionIssue` (in the list view) or by accessing the corresponding property directly from the `Job` entity (in the detail view).